 Programmes help children, teenagers and undergraduates learn about themselves and their world, and inspire them to think critically and make a difference.
 These qualities will help to give them the best start in life and to create a culture of active citizenship and contribution, providing the solid foundation on which Syria can build its future.
 Integral to our learning activities are people with disabilities and special needs; specialised programmes help them to have a fair chance to learn and contribute.
 Throughout, the emphasis is on growing the individual, not in isolation and purely for the sake of self, but with the purpose of active contribution as part of a community, a nation and humanity as a whole.

 The Trust supports learning inside the classroom by running homework cafes and remedial classes in its network of community centres.
-Programmes are designed to be flexible and accommodating to the needs of children who need an extra hand with homework; and more structured for those who have special needs or who have been out of school and need to catch up with their peers.
+Programmes are designed to be flexible and accommodating to the needs of children and parents who need an extra hand with homework; and more structured for those who have been out of school and need to catch up with their peers.
 Interventions are also made to provide teacher training, and building renovations that create more inspiring learning environments.